FondazioneChipsIT/cvfpu-uvm/README.md

 - **Test Name:** The UVM test class to run.
 - **Number of Runs:** How many times to run that test, each one has a different randomly generated seed

 Edit this file to decrease/increase the number of runs.
-Example of 20 runs/test:
+By default, 700 regression random tests are performed (there must be at least 2 lines in the file):
 ```
-fpu_single_op_test 20
+fpu_random_test 350
-fpu_random_test 20
+fpu_random_test 350
 ```

 Check the `testplan` for more details on the available tests.